Darktron/piccminer/README.md

 CTRL-a then d
 ```

-6. Optional (ONLY Orange Pi 5B Model) can brick the SBC and will need to flash OS:
+6. Optional (ONLY Orange Pi 5B Model) can brick the SBC and will need to reflash OS:
 ```
 sudo orangepi-config
 ```